hyperledger-labs/splice/cluster/README.md

 Backups created through `node-backup.sh` (or the corresponding `cncluster backup_nodes` command) can be used for recovery using the `node-restore.sh` command.

-To do that, run: `node-backup.sh <node> <run_id> <component...>`, where `component` can be one or more out of {validator, participant} for a validator and one or more out of {validator, scan, sv, participant-0, mediator, sequencer, cometbft-0} for an SV.
+To do that, run: `node-restore.sh <node> <run_id> <component...>`, where `component` can be one or more out of {validator, participant} for a validator and one or more out of {validator, scan, sv-app-0, participant-0, mediator, sequencer, cometbft-0} for an SV.

-While the script will currently allow any subset of components to be specified, it is highly advisable to always recover all layers above any component that is being recovered.

-Specifically, the following dependencies should be followed:
+Most components can, in general, be restored independently of others.

+The only strict requirement is that if a participant is restored, then all CN apps (validator, sv-app, scan) must be restored too.

+In certain cases, one may need to restore more than one component.
+For example, if a participant in an SV node declares a sequencer to be forked, then both the sequencer and the participant will need to be restored from a backup before that point.
+Restoring only the sequencer will not "convince" the participant to trust that sequencer again.
+The dependencies between components is as follows:

 ```
 cometbft -> sequencer -> mediator
                       \